abasak24/SAGA-Bench/README.md

     + `builder.cc` contains function `dequeAndInsertEdge` which is executed by the scheduler thread.
 This functions updates the data structure and performs an algorithm on it.
     + *Data structures*: `abstract_data_struc.h` is the top-level abstract class for a data structure.
 Specific implementations are contained in files `adListShared.h`, `adListCunked.h`, `stinger.h/stinger.cc`, and `darhh.h`.
 Each file implements the specific fashion in which the *update* operation needs to be performed on the given data structure.
     + *Graph Traversal*: `traversal.h` implements how each data structure needs to be traversed to get the in-neighbors and the out-neighbors.
 Traversal operation is achieved with two API functions: `in_neigh()` and `out_neigh()`.
 The specific traversal mechanism details of each data structure must be hidden from these two API functions.
     + *Compute Models and Algorithms*: `topAlg.h` is the top-level algorithm file where every algorithm is registered.
 The specific implementation of each algorithm is contained in a file starting with *dyn_* (e.g., `dyn_bfs.h`).
 Each file implements both the compute models for a specific algorithm.
 For example, `dyn_bfs.h` contains functions `dynBFSAlg` for the *incremental* compute model and `BFSStartFromScratch` for the *recomputation from scratch* compute model.
-Most of the *recomputation from scratch* implementation have been borrowed from [GAP Benchmark Suite](https://github.com/sbeamer/gapbs) with slight modifications to conform to SAGA-Bench's API.
+Most of the *recomputation from scratch* implementations have been borrowed from [GAP Benchmark Suite](https://github.com/sbeamer/gapbs) with slight modifications to conform to the API of SAGA-Bench.
 2. **src/common**: Some utility elements borrowed from [GAP Benchmark Suite](https://github.com/sbeamer/gapbs).
 3. **inputResource**: Several resources to produce input dataset file formats (see below).
 4. **pcmResource**: Several resources to integrate [Intel PCM](https://software.intel.com/en-us/articles/intel-performance-counter-monitor) with SAGA-Bench for hardware-level characterization (see below).
 5. Others: `profile.sh` and `runme.sh` are example scripts to run experiments. `test.csv` is an example of the input dataset format.

 ## Input Datasets
-_TODO_
+Graph datasets are first randomly shuffled to break any ordering in the input files.
+This is done to ensure the realistic scenario that streaming edges are not likely to come in any pre-defined order.
+The shuffled input file is then read in batches of 500K edges.
+Please refer to the paper to check which datasets we used for our evaluation.
+The resources for preparing the input datasets are provided in the folder **inputResource**. `shuffle.sh` can be used to shuffle a dataset file in .txt format (e.g., those found in [SNAP](https://snap.stanford.edu/data/)).
+After shuffling, weights and
 + Shuffle datasets (script provided in folder inputResource)
 + Add weight and timestamps (script provided in folder inputResource)
 + The result input graph should look something like test.csv